saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Using an interface, a group of classes can have properties or functions in common without sharing a superclass or subclassing one another.
 - Interfaces only specify the what, not the how.
 - An interface allows you to specify common properties and behavior that aresupported by a subset of classes in your program – without being required tospecify how they will be implemented.
-- Abstract classes are similar to interfaces inthat they can specify the what without the how, but they are different in that theycan also define constructors and act as a superclass.
+- Abstract classes are similar to interfaces in that they can specify the what without the how, but they are different in that theycan also define constructors and act as a superclass.
 - Properties in an interface need not be initialized.
 - Functions in an interface need not have a body.
 - The `open` keyword is not required on function declarations in an interface.
 This is because all properties and functions you add to an interfacemust be open implicitly, since they would serve no purpose otherwise.
 An interface outlines the `what`, and the `how` must be provided in the classes that implement it.